jmaguino/First-automation-project/README.md

 Dataset:  Excel

 # Features
-The script will check for discrepancies between daily transactions and end of day final number report.
+The script will check for discrepancies between daily total transactions and end of day final number report.
+If there is a dicrepancy found the the program will compare totals by batch number.
+There will be a graphical repredentation of the time spent of manually checking each total.

+# Milestones
+Import the needed packages

+# Requirements
+Python
+MS Excel